sachin0987/Ansible-Network-Config-Backup/README.md

 Cisco-Device-Backup-Ansible

-This solution is for CISCO IOS,IOS-XR and IOS-XE Platfrom to get network backup using Ansible.Uses Ansible to fetch Running Config from the network ans store localy them .
+This solution is for CISCO IOS,IOS-XR and IOS-XE Platfrom to get network backup using Ansible.Uses Ansible to fetch Running Config from the network and store them localy.

 Use Case ::

 Cisco IOS,IOS-XR and IOS-XE Network configuration backup.

 System Requirenments::
-    1) Python
+    1) Python 3
         In linux systems python is default enabled ,if not then install python first .

     2) Ansible